School of Education

 - The Clemson University’s Call Me Mister program, nationally recognized program continues to recruit diverse candidates (African-American males teaching in K-12 schools), and expanding its efforts to other universities in the country.

-- Recruitment efforts through the SoE Graduate Admissions (Dave Fleming’s office) and Access and diversity offices (participating in the Palmetto PhD Project and Fellowships) continue to expand their recruitment of students from underrepresented populations, and international students into our graduate programs.
+- Recruitment efforts through the SoE Graduate Admissions office and Access and diversity offices (participating in the Palmetto PhD Project and Fellowships) continue to expand their recruitment of students from underrepresented populations, and international students into our graduate programs.

 - The ClemsonLIFE program at Clemson University continues to provide education for students with intellectual disabilities who desire a postsecondary experience on a college campus.